The Female of the Species (The Boys episode): Plot

 In a flashback to eight years earlier, Billy Butcher is seen happily married, with his wife Becca and their dog Terror.
 In the present, Butcher meets Susan Reynor to give her images of A-Train and Popclaw injecting themselves with Compound-V, but Reynor dismisses it.
 She asks Butcher to bring her a sample of Compound-V so she can take action against Vought.
 Butcher calls Popclaw to tell her that they have been watching the noodle shop where the Compound-V allegedly originates for weeks and still have found nothing.
 Popclaw assures him that the drug must come from there as A-Train always returns from the shop high.
 Butcher warns her that if she doesn't obtain better evidence, the video of her killing her landlord will be published.
 (Note: As depicted in the previous episode, "Get Some".)

 Outside the noodle shop, the Boys tail a suspicious worker.
 Inside the shop, they find Triad holding a Japanese woman captive.
 They refer to her as "the Female."
 Against Mother's Milk's (M.M.) and Hughie Campbell's wishes, Frenchie releases her, and the Female kills her captors and escapes.
 M.M. discovers that A-Train was giving the Compound-V to the Triad members, who were using the Female as a test subject.
 Hughie receives a message from Annie January.
 Butcher encourages Hughie to go out with Annie and hack her phone during their date so the Boys can obtain additional information about the Seven.

 Stillwell receives a call that terrorists are hijacking Transoceanic Flight 37 and sends Homelander and Queen Maeve to rescue the hostages, hoping that this will finally allow Supes to join the military.
 When Homelander and Queen Maeve arrive, they kill all the terrorists, but Homelander accidentally destroys the plane controls.
 As neither of them know how to pilot a plane, Maeve suggests that Homelander try to control the plane's descent, but he assures her that wouldn't work.
 When she tells him to rescue every passenger one by one, he responds that it would take too long.
-Homelander threatens to use his heat vision, revealing his true persona and demands that Maeve leave with him and she reluctantly does so, leaving the passengers to die.
+Homelander threatens the desperate passengers with his heat vision, revealing his true colors and demands that Maeve leave with him.
+She reluctantly does so, leaving the passengers to die.

 The Deep visits a therapist to discuss his insecurities.
 The therapist advises him to reject the idea that he's a nobody and embrace who he is.
 Subsequently, the Deep convinces Stillwell to allow him to undertake a mission to rescue dolphins from Oceanland.
 He ends up rescuing one, but during the escape he is road-blocked by the police, stopping his truck abruptly.
 The dolphin is ejected onto the street and crushed by an oncoming truck.